LCC-CIT/CS233JS-CourseMaterials/CS233JS_Syllabus.md

 #### Web Server

-You will publish your programming lab assignments to the same web server, [citstudent.lanecc.edu](http://citstudent.lanecc.edu/), that you used in CIS195, Web Authoring: HTML.
+You will publish your programming lab assignments to the same web server, [citstudent.lanecc.edu](http://citstudent.lanecc.edu/), that you used in CIS 195, Web Authoring: HTML.
 Please send your instructor an email message if you have not used this server before and need your user id and password.

 #### Course Materials